Torbay Musical Weekend

 Susanne Stanzeleit, violin, Andrew Fuller, cello and John Thwaites, piano are members of the Primrose Piano Quartet.
 All three have enjoyed busy performing careers worldwide and have a huge, critically acclaimed discography between them and with the Quartet.

-They will present a programme of chamber music favourites and dazzling showpieces.
-To include Mendelssohn Piano Trio D minor, Sarasate Carmen Fantasy and Chopin Introduction & Polonaise Briliiante
+They will present a programme of chamber music favourites and dazzling showpieces to include Mendelssohn Piano Trio D minor, Sarasate Carmen Fantasy and Popper Hungarian Rhapsody

 Friday 13th November